 If you start out with a canoe club then you'll probably be able to borrow all of the equipment that you need to get started.
 However, when you're ready to buy your own equipment you'll want to start with the basics listed here.

-When it comes to boats you’re spoilt for choice.
-However, the first thing to think about is whether you want to opt for a canoe or a kayak.
+When it comes to boats you're spoilt for choice.
+The first thing to think about is whether you want to opt for a canoe or a kayak.

 Canoes can be referred to as open boats or even a Canadian Canoes.
-Canoes are normally open top boats.
-They can be covered and are capable of carrying one or more paddlers at a time.
+Canoes are normally open top, but they can be covered and are capable of carrying one or more paddlers at a time.
 Canoes are paddled using a single bladed paddle.

 Kayaks come in a variety of types and sizes and are paddled by a double-bladed paddle by a seated paddler.
 Kayaks tend to be enclosed and have cockpits for the paddler to sit in.